ethanbass/chromatographR/README.md

 ## Contributing

-Contributions to the package are very welcome.
+Contributions are very welcome.
 Please get in touch (preferable by opening a GitHub [issue](https://github.com/ethanbass/chromatographR/issues)) to discuss any suggestions or to file a bug report.
 Some good reasons to file an issue:

-- You found an actual bug.
+- You've found an actual bug.
 - You're getting a cryptic error message that you don't understand.
 - You have a file format you'd like to read that isn't currently supported by chromatographR.
 (If you do this, please make sure to include a link to an example file!)
 - You have a new feature you'd like to see implemented.